10 clues that a gut flora imbalance is behind your disturbed digestion

 We strongly recommend that if this is your first hydrogen-methane breath test, that you complete the “gold trio” of tests, i.e., challenges with Lactulose, Glucose, and then Fructose.
 These three test can be done on alternate days over one week, such as Mon-Weds-Fri.
-Sample analysis provides your clinician with the most accurate information regading the possible role of bacterial metabolism in your digestive symptoms.
+Sample analysis provides your clinician with the most accurate information regarding the possible role of bacterial metabolism in your digestive symptoms.
 Tests can be conducted in the privacy of your home, or in our Auckland clinic.
 Watch our videos below.
-Note that sample collection for Fructose is the same as lactulose (samples very 20 minutes for 3 hours.
+Note that sample collection for Fructose is the same as Lactulose (samples very 20 minutes for 3 hours).

 The MetaBiome™ Test is a non-invasive test that is used to sample an individual’s gut microflora (the bacteria and other microorganisms that live in your gut) for non-diagnostic purposes.
 It can help gain valuable insight into your gut health.

 Intestinal permeability (leaky gut) can be the link between gut imbalances and systemic illness.
 This test can provide direction to heal the gut and address your health concerns.

 This test is a 6-hour urine collection, done at home.